A groin strain is an injury or tear to any of the adductor muscles of the thigh. These are the muscles on the inner side of the thigh.

 Among athletes who play these sports, an additional risk factor is how much they practice during offseason.

 Athletes who stop training during the offseason are more likely to lose muscle strength and flexibility while they’re not playing.
-This puts them more at risk of injuries if they begin training without taking the time to build up their muscle strength and flexibility.
+This puts them more at risk of injuries if they begin training without taking first building up muscle strength and flexibility.

 Previous groin strain is another risk factor, since the muscle is weakened from a previous injury.

 The best way to prevent groin strain is to avoid using the adductor muscle without proper training and preparation.
-Especially if you play a sport that’s likely to cause groin strain, regularly stretch and strengthen your adductor muscles.
+Regularly stretch and strengthen your adductor muscles, especially if you play a sport that’s likely to cause groin strain.

 Continue training throughout the year if possible.
 If you take a break from training, work back up gradually to your former level of activity to avoid straining muscles.